fkapsahili/datavislab/MusicData/README.md

 - Who gets more famous: Artists or Bands?
   - Already done: see `Artists versus Bands` below
   - Sample code: [infovis/artistsBands.py](infovis/artistsBands.py)
-- Get individual artists more famous than bands in recent years?
+- Do individual artists get more famous than bands in recent years?
-  - Already done: see `Famous Mussicians and Bands over the Last 100 Years` below
+  - Already done: see `Famous Musicians and Bands over the Last 100 Years` below
   - Sample code: [infovis/artistsOverTime.py](infovis/artistsOverTime.py)
 - What are the most used words in album titles?
   - Already done: see `Most Used Words in Title of Recommended Albums`below